 Writing Center Staff

-Meredith Brady has an Associate degree in Human Services from Bristol Community College, is certified as a Master tutor by the College Reading & Learning Association and has tutored at Bristol Community College for the past six years with more than half of those years tutoring students in the English as a Second Language (ESL) tutoring center.
-She especially enjoys assisting students from other countries learn how to write in English.
-Helping all students unlock the complexities of the English language so they can share their ideas with the world brings her great satisfaction.
+Meredith Brady has an Associate degree in Human Services from Bristol Community College and is certified as a Master tutor by the College Reading & Learning Association.
+She has tutored at Bristol Community College since 2012.
+She tutored with the English as a Second Language lab through 2016.
+Since 2017, she has tutored for the Writing Center.
+Helping all students learn how to effectively write in English so they can share their ideas with the world brings her great satisfaction.

 Deborah A. Earle grew up in New York State with family ties in Rhode Island and Massachusetts.
 With a B.S. and M.S. in Education from the State University of New York at Plattsburgh, she has taught math and science on the middle school level in New York State and then fell into business in New York and Connecticut.
-Deborah started with the Writing Center in 2015 and is a College Reading & Learning Association (CRLA) certified Master Tutor, and has recently been designated as a Professional Tutor.
+Deborah started with the Writing Center in 2015, is a College Reading & Learning Association (CRLA) certified Master Tutor, and has recently been designated as a Professional Tutor.
 She is a 2018 recipient of the Bristol Community College Silver Shield Award for service.
 Deborah works with all ages and all subject areas, loves clarifying APA and MLA, annotated bibliographies, and has an emphasis on the sciences.
 Bring on the lab reports!

 Lisa Jolicoeur is a veteran high school English Language Arts with experience teaching graduate literature courses for teachers.
-She holds a B.A. in English from Stonehill College, an M.Ed. from Cambridge College, an M.A. in English from Bridgewater State University, and a CAGS in TESOL from Bridgewater State University.
-She is a literacy volunteer with adult English Language Learners and enjoys working with all types of writing projects in the BCC Learning Commons!
+She holds a B.A. in English from Stonehill College, a M.Ed. from Cambridge College, a M.A. in English from Bridgewater State University, and a CAGS in TESOL from Bridgewater State University.
+She is a literacy volunteer with adult English Language Learners and enjoys working with all types of writing projects in the Bristol Library Learning Commons!

 Julie Martins graduated from Greater New Bedford Regional Vocational Technical High School’s Medical Assisting program in 2018.
-She has been an employed medical assistant for 2 years and recently became an ER Tech at a Fall River hospital.
-She is currently taking her pre-requisites for Nursing.
+She has been an employed medical assistant for 4 years.
+She is currently finishing the Nursing program.
 Her hopes are to become an ER Nurse.
 Her interest in writing began after realizing the power it holds in communication as well as success in education.

 Chrisanne Souza holds an AA in Liberal Arts & Sciences from Bristol Community College, a BA in Literature from Wellesley College and an MA in Creative Writing from Boston University.
 She has published fiction, memoir, and poetry.
 She tutors across the disciplines and specializes in humanities writing such as literature, poetry, film, and art.
 She particularly enjoys tutoring creative writing, close reading, and critical thinking skills.
 She is also available to assist faculty and staff with advanced degree writing, academic or creative.

-Kris Thompson, a 2014 Bristol graduate, holds a Bachelor of Science degree in Criminal Justice from Bristol Community College and is currently pursuing a bachelor’s degree at Westfield State in criminology/sociology.
-In addition to being a Writing Center Tutor, she works as a Supplemental Instruction (SI) Leader in Criminal Justice/Sociology courses and is a CRLA certified Master Tutor.
-Kris is passionate about helping guide students’ towards excellence in writing, particularly in the areas of annotated bibliography, opinion-orientated essays and research papers.
-She believes good writing comes from putting your heart into the work.
+Kris Thompson, a 2014 Bristol graduate, holds a Bachelor of Science degree in Criminal Justice/Sociology from Westfield State University and is currently pursuing a master’s in Criminology.
+In addition to being a Writing Center tutor, she works as a Supplemental Instruction (SI) Leader in Criminal Justice/Sociology courses and is a CRLA certified Master Tutor.
+Kris is passionate about helping guide students towards excellence in writing, particularly in the areas of annotated bibliography, opinion-based essays and research papers.

 Lillie Wilson is a veteran journalist, science writer, and editor with a portfolio of more than 2,000 by-lines.
 She received her B.A. in liberal arts from Sarah Lawrence College, an M.A. in English from Brandeis University, and an M.S. in journalism from Columbia University.
-She teaches professional writing at Roger Williams University and has been tutoring Bristol Community College students in the Writing Center since 2014.
+She has taught professional writing at four-year colleges, including Roger Williams University in Rhode Island, and been tutoring Bristol Community College students in the Writing Center since 2014.
 She encourages students to bring in writing projects of all kinds, academic and non-academic.
 Never underestimate the power of an impressive cover letter alongside a resume or a high-impact statement of purpose on a college transfer application.